cdev-framework/cdev-website/content/docs/examples/userauthentication.md

 {{<codesnippet `/source_code/userauth_examples/default_authorizer.py`>}}

+Deploy the changes to the `src/resources.py` file.
 ```bash
 cdev deploy
 ```
 {{<break 1>}}
 ### Testing our Authorizer
 By setting the `default_authorizer` property on the `API`, all created routes will by default use that `Authorizer`.
-Now when we curl the following generated url we will receive a `401 Authentication Error`.
+Now, when we `curl` the following generated url, we will receive a `401 Authentication Error`.

 ```bash
 curl -i https://<your_endpoint>/live/demo
 ```

 Now we must have the correct authorization to be able to access this endpoint.
-In the `Test` tab on the `API` page, Auth0 provides a testing token that can be used to test that the authorization is working correctly.
+In the `Test` tab on the `API` page, `Auth0` provides a testing token that can be used to test that the authorization is working correctly.

 {{<tutorial_image>}}
 /images/autho_examples/api_test_command.jpg